trebeljahr/WD-PT-2023-JAN/README.md

 ### Iteration 4 | List the Movies

 On the `/movies` route, we need to list all the movies we have in our database.
-You should create a `movies.hbs` file, and pass the data about the movies.
+You should create a `movies.hbs` file, and display a list of all the movies.

 ![image](https://user-images.githubusercontent.com/23629340/36986832-240fe492-209b-11e8-94de-a7334af41076.png)